“Embracing our values today… to be a successful part of the world tomorrow!”

 At South Farnborough Junior School, we believe that learning a language for children is an important part of their education as the long-term benefits of learning another language go beyond being able to communicate with others: it makes them into excellent learners.
 Studies suggest that children learning an additional language develop better listening, observation, problem-solving and critical thinking skills.

 At South Farnborough, Spanish is taught twice weekly in the mornings.
 We believe that by having two sessions, children will not only have a better chance of grasping the language through repetition, but that also, in this way, skills such as speaking and listening, and writing can be separated as appropriate so that they can focus on one skill at one given time.
-However, when appropriate, it is taught in one session during the week according to the teacher's professional judgement.

 Every class should have a Spanish display and the date should be written on the board in Spanish and English daily.
 We hope that this will help to expose the children to the language on a daily basis, therefore giving them the opportunity to consolidate what they have learnt.